fungible-farm/dots/README.md

 [http://dots.fungible.farm](http://dots.fungible.farm)

 Dots.fungible.farm is the repo for fungible.farm documentations & technical specification "dots" (like docs, but more detailed).

+You are about to read about adding or making changes, suggesting revisions to the dots repo.

 Fungible.Farm uses a high degree of anti-toil automata & deterministic build process control to maintain technical specifications, auto-update diagrams, and adapt & track changes using a source code version control system known as git & hosted by an organization known as [github.com](http://github.com) and this is our way of introducing the topic to version-control neophytes who are not software developers.